pauldardis/milestone3/README.md

 ## Testing

-The following resources were used to test the website HTML -  W3 HTML Validator
+The following resources were used to test the website.

+HTML -  W3 HTML Validator

 CSS -   W3 CSS Validator

 Google Chrome developer tools were used to test the responsiveness of the website.
 Each page was tested for responsiveness across several mobile, tablet and full screen devices, all pages recited well and no issues were found.